Error SE — panel issue

 Step 4

 With the ribbon disconnected and the touchpad accessible, spray a small amount of electrical contact cleaner onto the touchpad membrane contacts and press each button firmly 10 times in succession.
-This cleans oxidation and debris from the contact pads, which can cause a button to register as continuously pressed and trigger SE.
+This cleans oxidation and debris from the contact pads, which can cause a button to register as continuously pressed and trigger the SE error.
 Pro tip: use a cleaner rated safe for plastics and allow it to fully evaporate — typically 2–3 minutes — before reconnecting anything.

 Step 5

-If cleaning does not resolve the fault, the touchpad membrane itself has failed and must be replaced with part number DG34-00039A.
+If cleaning doesn’t resolve the fault, the touchpad membrane itself has failed and must be replaced with part number DG34-00039A.
 Carefully peel the old touchpad from the panel surface, connect the ribbon cable to the new touchpad’s ZIF connector first, then press the new touchpad firmly into position so its adhesive bonds evenly across the panel.
 Avoid touching the contact area of the new ribbon with bare fingers, as skin oils can degrade the contacts.

 Step 6